 As long as the earth is populated by humans, they will send and receive things and that means the courier business has a very low probability of going into loss.
-If you are going to start your own business, the first thing that you need is a bunch of courier business plans that can give you an idea of how the business works and what is needed to start it.
+If you are going to start your own business, the first thing that you need is a bunch of business plan delivery services that can give you an idea of how the business works and what is needed to start it.
 This article will tell you in sheer detail how to write a courier business plan but first you need to know what is a courier service business.
 Once you know that, creating a franchise business plan will be child’s play for you.

 2.1 The Business

 Damian Courier Services (DCS) will be a registered courier services provider in Dallas, Texas.
 The business will cater to the needs of anyone who wants to send something on any point on the planet earth and if humanity expands to Mars, an express delivery service will be started for the red planet as well.

 Management is the cornerstone of any courier services business plan as no business on earth (or Mars) can be successful without proper management.
 If you want to know how to start courier service, you need to have a proper management structure for the business in your mind even before you start it.